David Sinton: Early life

 Sinton was the son of linen manufacturer John Sinton, of Unshinagh, a Quaker (he was a cousin of Irish Quaker industrialist brothers Thomas Sinton and John Sinton), and Mary McDonnell.

-In 1811, the family came to America, from Ireland, and settled at Pittsburgh when he was three years of age.
-Sinton had one brother (Dr. William Sinton, a physician) and two sisters (Isabella Eliza - never left Ireland and Sarah, married John Sparks - a banker).
+In 1811, the family came to America from Ireland and settled in Pittsburgh when he was three years of age.
+Sinton had one brother (Dr. William Sinton, a physician) and two sisters (Isabella Eliza, who never left Ireland and Sarah, who married John Sparks, a banker).

 Career

 In the 1830s, Sinton was a manager of the ironworks at Hanging Rock, Ohio.
 In 1846, he managed to become the owner and made his headquarters in Cincinnati.

-A man of "irregular education", his business interests centered on the manufacture of iron; the location of his furnaces was Lawrence County, Ohio.
-Much of his fortune was made by stockpiling pig iron, waiting for the American Civil War and the selling that iron on at inflated prices.
-He eventually acquired the majority of stock in the Eureka Company and, at the time that Oxmoor merged with the DeBardeleben Coal and Iron Company, he owned most of Oxmoor.
+A man of "irregular education", his business interests centered on the manufacture of iron; his furnaces were in Lawrence County, Ohio.
+Much of his fortune was made by stockpiling pig iron, waiting for the American Civil War, and selling that iron on at inflated prices.
+He eventually acquired the majority of stock in the Eureka Company, and at the time that Oxmoor merged with the DeBardeleben Coal and Iron Company, he owned most of Oxmoor.

 He was described as "a large, strong person with strong common sense, and therefore moves solely on the solid foundation of facts."
 His residence, at Cincinnati, was the old Longworth mansion on Pike Street, built by Martin Baum early in the 19th century.
 Mr. Sinton's only surviving child, Annie, was the wife of Charles Phelps Taft, editor of the Times-Star and brother of William Howard Taft; Sinton money was said to have financed the presidential bid.